 Ranching Heritage Breeder Qualifications

 Foals raised by Ranching Heritage Breeders will be eligible for nomination to the Ranching Heritage Challenge.
-The Ranching Heritage Challenge will be exclusively for foals bred and nominated by Ranching Heritage Breeders that remain eligible via payments by their owners.
-By 2014, AQHA anticipates having up to six regional events at stock shows, state fairs, ranch rodeos and other industry events.
+The Ranching Heritage Challenge is exclusively for foals bred and nominated by Ranching Heritage Breeders that remain eligible via payments by their owners.

 What makes a horse eligible for the Ranching Heritage Challenge?